 Oral Presentation Guidelines

-Each full paper in an oral session is allocated 20 minutes.
-This includes time for questions from the audience, session-chair introductions and any setup that is not completed in advance.
+Each full paper in an oral session is allocated 15 minutes (12 min presentation + 3 min Q&A) for presentation.
+This includes time for questions from the audience( 3 minutes ), session-chair introductions and any setup that is not completed in advance.
 For an effective presentation, organize your slides around the points you intend to make and do not use more than one slide per minute.
 Be prepared to begin your presentation as soon as the prior presenter has finished; it is important to keep on schedule.

 Presenters are requested to be present in the room at least 10 minutes before the start of their session to introduce themselves to the session chair.